Global Zero (campaign): Public opinion

-Building public opinion supportive of the elimination of nuclear weapons is part of the goal of the Global Zero campaign.
-These include encouraging media worldwide to make the elimination of nuclear weapons a leading global policy issue, to launch a global student campaign, and to expand the online citizen membership and the cadre of leaders.
+Building public opinion supportive of the elimination of nuclear weapons was part of the goal of the Global Zero campaign.
+These included encouraging media worldwide to make the elimination of nuclear weapons a leading global policy issue, to launch a global student campaign, and to expand the online citizen membership and the cadre of leaders.

 A poll conducted in 2008 in 21 countries found that 76% of over 19,000 people surveyed favored the verified elimination of nuclear weapons.

 Criticism

-American economist and arms control strategist Thomas Schelling argues that Global Zero advocates do not explicitly address the question of why we should expect a world without nuclear weapons to be safer than one with some nuclear weapons.
+American economist and arms control strategist Thomas Schelling argued that Global Zero advocates did not explicitly address the question of why we should expect a world without nuclear weapons to be safer than one with some nuclear weapons.
 "That drastic reductions make sense, and that some measure to reduce alert status do, too, may require no extensive analysis.
 But considering how much intellectual effort in the past half century went into the study of the 'stability' of a nuclear deterrence world, it ought to be worthwhile to examine contingencies in a nuclear free world to verify that it is superior to a world with (some) nuclear weapons."
-Schelling argues that prospects for significant reductions in nuclear arms between Russia and the United States are good and should contribute to "nuclear quiescence".
-Concern over Iran, North Korea, and non-state actors is justified, but complete nuclear disarmament of Russia, the United States, China, France and the United Kingdom is tangential to those prospects, Schelling argues.
+Schelling argued that prospects for significant reductions in nuclear arms between Russia and the United States are good and should contribute to "nuclear quiescence".
+Concern over Iran, North Korea, and non-state actors is justified, but complete nuclear disarmament of Russia, the United States, China, France and the United Kingdom is tangential to those prospects, Schelling argued.
 "Except for some 'rogue' threats, there is little that could disturb the quiet nuclear relations among the recognized nuclear nations.
 This nuclear quiet should not be traded away for a world in which a brief race to reacquire nuclear weapons could become every former nuclear state's overriding preoccupation."